programminghistorian/jekyll/lessons/downloading-multiple-records-using-query-strings.md

 We want to call this new function in getSearchResults, so that our search results pages are downloaded to a directory with the same name as our search query.
-This will keep our `programming-historian`{.filename}
-directory more organized.
-To do this we will create a new directory using the `os`{.filename} library, short for “operating system”.
+This will keep our `programming-historian` directory more organized.
+To do this we will create a new directory using the `os` library, short for “operating system”.
 That library contains a function called makedirs, which, unsurprisingly, makes a new directory.
 You can try this out using the Terminal.

 ``` python
 import os